spookygames/gdx-gfx/README.md

 First, rendering is applied by default to the simplest mesh encompassing the whole screen.
 So instead of overriding the `render(Texture source, FrameBuffer destination)` method, you override `actualRender(FrameBuffer destination)` as mesh creation/usage is basically handled by the class.

-Second, all the fluff around _shader parameters_ is streamlined, just look at the example below:
+Second, all the fluff around _shader parameters_ is streamlined, just look at the example below.

 Considering the (oversimplified) shader: